Documentation – Current v24.2

 Panasonic GF1, ISO 400

 A checkbox below the Settings button allows you to display tonal response (Log pixel level vs. Input density) above the noise (or S/N or SNR (dB)) plot.
-Here is a result from a JPEG image of the Imatest 36-patch Dynamic Range chart.
+Here is a result from a JPEG image of the Imatest 36-patch Dynamic Range chart.)

 R, G, B, and Y channels.
-Panasonic G3, ISO 160.
+Sony A6000, ISO 100.

 Imatest Dynamic range